Maferep/SOR-TemperatureSimulator/README.md

 It also asks to plot the isolines (or isobands) of the temperature calculated in the form of two-dimensional or, failing that, graph the temperature distribution according to slices horizontal or vertical using Cartesian diagrams.
 Take N = 8, RTOL = 0.001 and w = woptimal to perform these calculations.

+# Warnings

+Some tranlations to English are pending.